Revisiting Self-Training for Neural Sequence Generation: A Case Study on Machine Translation

 \subsection{Observations}

 \end{minipage}

 \end{figure}

 In Figure~\ref{fig:sec3-obs}, we use green bars to show the result of applying self-training for three iterations.
 We include both (1) \textit{pseudo-training (PT)}: the first step of self-training where we train a new model (from scratch) using {\em only} the pseudo parallel data generated by the current model, and (2) \textit{fine-tuning (FT)}: the fine-tuned system using real parallel data based on the pretrained model from the PT step.
-Note that in the fine-tuning step the system is re-initialized from scratch.
 Surprisingly, we find that the pseudo-training step at the first iteration is able to improve BLEU even if the model is \ only trained on its own predictions, and fine-tuning further boosts the performance.
 The test BLEU keeps improving over the first three iterations, until convergence to outperform the initial baseline by 3 BLEU points.

 This behaviour is unexpected because no new information seems to be injected during this iterative process -- target sentences of the monolingual data are from the base model's predictions, thus translation errors are likely to remain, if not magnified.
 This is different from back-translation where new knowledge may originate from an additional backward translation model and real monolingual targets may help the decoder generate more fluent sentences.